-Lizzo Oozes Sex Appeal In A Black, Lace Lingerie Onesie On The Set Of ‘Hustlers’
+Lizzo Oozes Sex Appeal In A Black Lace Lingerie Onesie On The Set Of ‘Hustlers’

 “I see you making moves queen,” another follower chimed.

-Deadline reported back in April that Lizzo would be joining the Hustlers cast.
-The STXFilms about is also set to star Constance Wu, Cardi B, Lili Reinhart, Keke Palmer, Julia Stiles, Mercedes Ruehl, Trace Lysette, Mette Towley, and Madeline Brewer.
-The film is reportedly directed by Lorene Scafaria and is currently shooting in New York City’s.
-The film’s plot follows a group of strippers who band together to turn the table on their Wall Street clients.
+Deadline reported in April that Lizzo would be joining the Hustlers cast.
+The STXFilms is also set to star Constance Wu, Cardi B, Lili Reinhart, Keke Palmer, Julia Stiles, Mercedes Ruehl, Trace Lysette, Mette Towley, and Madeline Brewer.
+The film is reportedly directed by Lorene Scafaria and is currently shooting in New York City.
+The film’s plot follows a group of strippers who band together to turn the tables on their Wall Street clients.
 The movie is reportedly inspired by a 2016 New York Magazine article by Jessica Pressler.

-Hustlers, which is set to premiere in September, is the “Tempo” singer’s first live-action film and the second film of the year.
-Lizzo will also lend her voice to the animated film UglyDolls starring Nick Jonas and Janelle Monae.
+Hustlers, which is set to premiere in September, is the “Tempo” singer’s first live-action film and her second film of the year.
+Lizzo will also lend her voice to the animated film, UglyDolls, starring Nick Jonas and Janelle Monae.
 The animated film premiered on Friday and is reportedly also under STX.

-The “Water Me” singer also shared earlier this week photos from her cover of V magazine.
+Earlier this week, the “Water Me” singer also shared photos from her cover of V Magazine.
 Following the release date of Cuz I Love You, the “Soulmate” crooner was interviewed by Sam Smith for the sultry cover story.
-In the article, Lizzo said discussed her bustling career, self-love and body positivity.
+In the article, Lizzo discussed her bustling career, self-love, and body positivity.

 “First off, I love my body,” Lizzo said.
 “No matter what angle you shoot it at, no matter the lighting, my body is just so f***ing beautiful all the time.
 I may talk s**t about it sometimes, but f**k She’s still a bad b***h.”